lidofinance/docs/docs/guides/depositor-bot.md

 ### Nodes

-- Ethereum EL node
+- Ethereum EL RPC service
-- Onchain databus transport node (Gnosis node at the moment)
+- Onchain databus transport RPC service (Gnosis at the moment)

 ## How to use